Dear Valued customers,

-In terms of TA, placing order will be required at least one day prior from pick-up date.
+In terms of TA, we continue and placing order will be required at least one day prior from pick-up date.

-We are looking forward to meeting you at the restaurant soon.
+We are looking forward to seeing you again at the restaurant.

 Owner Chef, Kazu